jclemens24/typeorm-fastify-plugin/README.md

 ![Travis (.org)](https://img.shields.io/travis/jclemens24/fastify-typeorm?style=plastic)

-A Fastify plugin that connects fastify to TypeORM database connection.
+A Fastify plugin that connects, organizes, and decorates all your database connections to your Fastify server.
 [Uses TypeORM](https://typeorm.io/)

-> Why another plugin?
-Doesn't fastify-typeorm-plugin exist?

-Yes, you are right, it does and it works fine.
-This plugin was created because fastify-typeorm-plugin uses the deprecated `createConnection()` under the hood.
-This plugin uses `new Datasource()` and `initialize()` to initialize the connection.

 ## Install